2021 Maybrat attack: Aftermath

-The Indonesian security forces immediately deployed 100-150 troops to catch the perpetrators of the attack.
+Indonesian security forces immediately deployed 100-150 troops to catch the perpetrators of the attack.
 Later on the day of the attack, Indonesian security personnel arrested two individuals suspected to be members of Manfet Patem's group.
 However, Denny Mos, the commander of the Sorong Regional Defence Commando (Kodap) of the TPNPB, claimed that the arrested individuals were civilians and not TPNPB members.
-Over the 2021-2024 period, 14 people in total were arrested for the attack in Kisor, and in 2022, six of them were sentenced to between 18 and 20 years in jail, out of the 21 people officially wanted by the Indonesian police.
+Over the 2021-2024 period, 14 people in total were arrested in relation to the attack in Kisor, and in 2022 six of them were sentenced to between 18 and 20 years in jail, out of the 21 people wanted by the Indonesian police.

 The attack started a major refugee crisis in the area.
 1,212 homes in fifty villages affected by the attack experienced varying degrees of damage, and by 2023, only 419 had received repairs.
 The National Commission on Human Rights estimated that around 5,200 civilians in Maybrat were forced to flee the area, and four districts (Far East Aifat, South-East Aifat, Middle-East Aifat, and East Aifat) remained deserted by August 2023.
 By October 2023, only 1,800 refugees had returned to their homes and 138 refugees had died in various locations outside of their home areas.
 As of January 2025, 600 refugees from Maybrat were still living in the provincial capital of Sorong.